Wills and Trusts

 While they both have similarities, trusts offer more flexibility and privacy.
 They do not have to go through a probate court and therefore are not a matter of public record for everyone to see.

-A will does not become effective until you are deceased and names the beneficiaries and executors of your assets.
+A will does not become effective until you are deceased and names the beneficiaries and personal representatives of your assets.
 It is generally less expensive to set up and requires less documentation.

-Once our attorneys have prepared the Living Trust, a signature is required and then the grantor transfers the assets into the trust.
-Once the trust inherits the assets, everything with remain private and avoid probate and any additional probate costs.
+Once our attorneys have prepared the Living Trust, a signature is required and then the settlor transfers the assets into the trust.
+Once the trust receives the assets, everything will remain private and avoid probate and any additional probate costs.
 This ensures the assets pass along to your designated beneficiaries.

 An estate plan with our attorneys will provide you peace of mind knowing that your wishes are set in place and carried out.
 We know how to enforce the best tax advantages available to you, protect your wealth and transfer it successfully as you intend.